mittwald/kubernetes-secret-generator/README.md

 ```

 Upon creation of the cr, the controller will attempt to create a `Secret` resource matching the specifications.
 If successful, the new resource will have its owner set as the `StringSecret` used to create it, providing automated deletion/updating of the secret if the creating cr is deleted/updated.
 The `StringSecret` will store an object reference to the created `Secret` in its status field.
-During updating, any new fields in `spec.data`, `spec.fieldnames` and `spec.fields` will be added, while existing fields will only be overwritten/regenerated if `spec.forceRegenerate` is set to `true`.
+During updating, any new fields in `spec.data` and `spec.fields` will be added, while existing fields will only be overwritten/regenerated if `spec.forceRegenerate` is set to `true`.
 If the target `Secret` already exists and is not owned by a `StringSecret` resource, no changes will be made to ìt.

 ### SSH Key Pair via SSHKeyPair-CR